Gardening Mama

-Gardening Mama (ガーデニングママ, Gādeningu Mama) (stylized as gardening mama) is a gardening simulation-styled minigame compilation video game for the Nintendo DS.
+Gardening Mama (ガーデニングママ, Gādeningu Mama) (stylized as gardening mama) is a gardening simulation-styled minigame compilation video game for the Nintendo DS, and it was later ported to iOS in 2010.
 It is a spin-off from the Cooking Mama series.

 The gameplay is similar to that of Cooking Mama, with players using the stylus to plant bulbs, dig trenches and water plants.
 Players can also make items such as jack-o-lanterns and jams from their fruits and vegetables, and players can trade their produce with others.

-A sequel to Gardening Mama, Gardening Mama 2: Forest Friends, was released on the 3DS in September 2013.
+A sequel to Gardening Mama, Gardening Mama 2: Forest Friends, was released for the 3DS in September 2013.

 Gameplay

 "Let's Get Growing!"

 "Let's Get Growing" is the main game mode where the player grows a variety of plants in a garden, ranging between flowers, fruits, and vegetable.
 Players initially start with only a few flowers, but are able to unlock more plants and garden areas after finishing complete flower cycles (from planting the seed to when the flower blooms).
 Like previous Mama games, for a plant to grow the player needs to complete a series of mini games; however instead of playing each stage consecutively, only one stage can be played at time.
 The next stage becomes available once the player completes another stage for a different plant, or the next time the player turns on their handheld device.

 After completing a stage, the player's performance is evaluated with a numerical score out of 100, and awarded either a bronze, silver, or gold medal.
 After completing a full plant cycle the player's overall performance is evaluated, and given an averaged score out of 100 and a corresponding medal.